 Truck Driving Schools in Connecticut (CT)

 Truck driving schools in Connecticut are located in Somers in the north, Waterford in the southeast, and Shelton in the southwest of the state.
 Popular truck driving schools in the state include the New England Tractor Trailer Training School and Allstate Commercial Driver Training School, amongst others.
 Connecticut truck driving schools offer the necessary education and training needed to obtain your commercial driver's license (CDL).
 To obtain a CDL in Connecticut, you must be at least 18 years old (21 years old to haul interstate) and a licensed driver.
-In addition, you must pass a written knowledge exam and a three part skills test, which includes a pre-trip vehicle inspection, a basic control skills test and an on-road driving test.
+In addition, you must pass a written knowledge exam and a three-part skills test, which includes a pre-trip vehicle inspection, a basic control skills test and an on-road driving test.
 Endorsement tests are also available if you wish to drive a school or passenger bus or transport tank cargo or hazardous materials.
 Coastal Carriers, Pace Motor Lines, and JP Express Services are just a few trucking companies located in the state who regularly hire CDL-licensed truck drivers.

 To find a truck driving school in Connecticut, browse the list of featured trucking schools below.